 If you ask me, there is nothing more comforting than a warm homemade pie that just came out of the oven.
-This Fresh Pear Pie is just this exactly: the perfect comforting winter dessert!
+This homemade Fresh Pear Pie with homemade All-Butter Pastry Crust is just this exactly: the perfect comforting winter dessert!

 Note that this recipe is for a 9 inch / 22 cm Pie Pan.